fundingasiagroup/tabula-plus/README.md

 tabula-plus is a library that let tabular data from PDF files be extracted in a simple way.
 It is written on top of [tabula-java](https://github.com/tabulapdf/tabula-java), which is also a tool to extract tables from PDF file.

 # How tabula-plus works
 To be able to extract a table from a PDF file with tabula-plus, a top identifier and a bottom identifier need to be defined whereas the left identifier and the right identifier are optional.
 The top identifier can be thought of as a word or phrase that marks the start of the table in the PDF file.
 Similarly, the bottom identifier can be thought of as a word or phrase that marks the end of the table.
-After identifiers has been defined, data extraction can starts.
+After identifiers has been defined, data extraction can start.
 The result returned will be a two dimensional array that contains data from the table.

 This approach make it easier for developers to indicate which table they are interested in.
 With [tabula-java](https://github.com/tabulapdf/tabula-java), developers need to define the area of the interested table, which is not going to be apparent.